 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medications

 - Throwing up more than 3 times a day

 - Pain in your mouth or throat that makes it hard to eat or drink

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby
+- Breastfeeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and cause harm to a breast feeding baby

 - Fertility warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 This patient information was developed by Via Oncology, LLC © 2018.
 This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely entirely on this information for your health care needs.
 Ask your own doctor or health care provider any specific medical questions that you have.